supermarsx/universus/agent-memories-docs/COMPLETION_REPORT.md

 ## Project Completion Summary

-I have successfully built a complete **browser-based multiplayer RPG** inspired by OGame with real-time gameplay, comprehensive game mechanics, and production-ready deployment configuration.
+I have successfully built a complete **browser-based multiplayer RPG** inspired by Universus with real-time gameplay, comprehensive game mechanics, and production-ready deployment configuration.

 ## What Has Been Built